 But Know Your Customer policies are not just boundaries.
 They also act as competitive factors.
 KYC yields insightful data on one’s own services and customers.

 It thus helps establish a reputation as a secure and trustworthy company as well.
-And trust is likely the most valuable asset for any financial business today — at least KYC-approved customer bank data is in high demand elsewhere.
+And trust is likely the most valuable asset for any financial business today.

 So it’s time for a deeper look into the meaning and definition of KYC, its chances and its challenges.